 - 78% of location-based mobile searches result in an offline purchase.
 (Junto, 2019)

-Our thought at The Status Bureau is that Local SEO is the first and most important tactic in healthcare marketing.
+We think Local SEO is the first and most important tactic in healthcare marketing.
+It’s obvious why providers want their listings in front of those within walking distance.

 Disambiguation of Healthcare Terms

 There are many variations of searches out there on the internet.
-Some of them really don’t have much connection to the other.
-The takeaway is to ensure your targeting and stats are focused on your keywords, and they are not skewed by unrelated terms.
+Some of them don’t have much connection to the other.
+The takeaway is to ensure your targeting and stats are focused on your keywords and are not skewed by unrelated terms.
 For example, popular keywords related to “doctor” are:

 - good doctor (tv show)